Most Reliable Bmw Models: Real MOT Data Analysis

 These newer Bmw models (3-6 years old) show strong early results, but haven't yet proven long-term durability:

-Important caveat: Durability NOT yet proven - these vehicles have not been tested at older ages.
+Important caveat: Durability NOT yet proven - too early to assess long-term reliability.
 Older versions of the same model may tell a different story at 11+ years.

 | Model | Year | Fuel | vs Same-Age Average | Tested At | Pass Rate |